himanshi-modi/Role-Based-Access-Control-App/README.md

 - Protected routes
 - Conditional rendering based on user role

-## Frontend Functionality
+## Backend Functionalities

+- **User Registration (Signup)**
--User Registration (Signup) – Allows new users to register using name, email, and password.
+  Allows new users to register using name, email, and password.
 Passwords are securely hashed before being stored in the database.

+- **User Authentication (Login)**
--User Authentication (Login) – Users can log in using email and password.
-Credentials are verified using Spring Security’s AuthenticationManager and UserDetailsService.
+  Users can log in using email and password.
+Credentials are verified using Spring Security’s `AuthenticationManager` and `UserDetailsService`.

+- **JWT Token Generation**
--JWT Token Generation – After successful login, the system generates a signed JSON Web Token (JWT) containing user identification and expiration information.
+  After successful login, the system generates a signed JSON Web Token (JWT) containing user identification and expiration information.

+- **JWT-Based Authorization**
--JWT-Based Authorization – Protected APIs require a valid JWT token in the request header to allow access.
+  Protected APIs require a valid JWT token in the request header to allow access.

+- **Custom JWT Authentication Filter**
--Custom JWT Authentication Filter – Intercepts incoming requests, validates the JWT token, extracts the user details, and sets authentication in the Spring Security context.
+  Intercepts incoming requests, validates the JWT token, extracts the user details, and sets authentication in the Spring Security SecurityContext.

+- **Role-Based Access Control (RBAC)**
--Role-Based Access Control (RBAC) – Users are assigned roles and permissions that determine what resources or APIs they can access.
+  Users are assigned roles and permissions that determine what resources or APIs they can access.

+- **Secure Password Handling**
--Secure Password Handling – Passwords are encrypted using BCrypt PasswordEncoder to ensure secure credential storage and verification.
+  Passwords are encrypted using `BCryptPasswordEncoder` to ensure secure credential storage and verification.

+- **API Documentation with Swagger**
--API Documentation with Swagger – Integrated Swagger UI allows interactive testing and documentation of all backend APIs.
+  Integrated Swagger UI allows interactive testing and documentation of all backend APIs.

 ## Running the Project

 ### Backend Setup